HAKSOAT/haksoat.github.io/index.md

 I'm patient and have the ability to pay attention to details.

-I believe it can help me improve my craft immensely, by working with other talented engineers.
+I believe working with other talented engineers can help me improve my craft immensely.

 I'm keen on working on projects in the field of Digital Signal Processing.